Climate and Energy

 • Electricity supply contracts and utility green tariffs

-We have deployed on-site solar at some of our U.S. distribution centers, including in Arizona, Connecticut, Massachusetts, and Nevada, as well as at our processing center in Germany.
+We have deployed on-site solar at some of our U.S. distribution centers, including in Arizona, Connecticut, Massachusetts, Nevada, and Texas, as well as at our processing center in Australia.
 Because we lease, rather than own, nearly all our store locations, we have less flexibility in installing solar on store rooftops.
 That said, we are pleased to have installed solar at select stores in both the U.S. and the U.K. We continue to engage in conversations with certain landlords to explore the feasibility of installing rooftop solar panels at additional locations.

-Transportation and Fuel
+Transportation & Fuel (Scope 1)

-To help reduce our Scope 1 emissions (which include emissions from the use of natural gas and diesel in our own operations), we are monitoring the development and deployment of alternative fuel/electric vehicles.
+To help reduce our Scope 1 emissions, which include emissions from the use of natural gas and diesel in our own operations, we are monitoring the development and deployment of alternative fuel/electric vehicles.

-Although TJX does not generally own or lease the vehicles that transport our merchandise, some vehicles do fall within our operational footprint (Scope 1) in limited instances, including where we directly manage our logistics and distribution for long-haul and outbound store deliveries, such as in the U.K. and Ireland, as well as some fleet vehicles.
+Although TJX does not generally own or lease the vehicles that transport our merchandise, some vehicles do fall within our operational footprint (Scope 1) in limited instances.
+This includes where we directly manage our logistics and distribution for long-haul and outbound store deliveries, such as in the U.K. and Ireland, as well as some fleet vehicles.
 Together with our partners, we work to simultaneously increase fuel efficiency, reduce costs, and decrease the impact of our vehicles on the environment.
 Our key strategies for reducing these emissions include:

 In the U.S. we: